fbpx Skip to content

 • Engaging in mental rituals, such as praying or counting

 Despite the intense fear that harmful OCD thoughts provoke, people with harmful OCD are not at an increased risk of acting on these thoughts.
-In fact, most people with self-harm OCD find their thoughts to be abhorrent and repugnant.
+Most people with self-harm OCD find their thoughts to be abhorrent.

 The challenge in harm OCD differential diagnosis lies in distinguishing it from other conditions like generalized anxiety disorder (GAD), panic disorder, or even psychotic disorders.
-However, there are some key differences that can help clinicians to make a diagnosis.
+However, some key differences can help clinicians to make a diagnosis.

 If you are experiencing harmful OCD symptoms, it is important to seek professional help.
 A therapist can help you to understand your condition, develop coping mechanisms, and manage your symptoms.